run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/backend.md

     ```

     !!!
 Info
         To install a specific version, add `--version <version>` to the install command.
+You can find available versions by running `helm search repo -l runai-backend`.

 === "Airgapped"
     ```